GIST: Gauge-Invariant Spectral Transformers for Scalable Graph Neural Operators

+A key property shared by \emph{all} methods in this class is that their pairwise inner products are \emph{unbiased estimators} of the graph kernel $K(i,j):=[f(P)f(P)^\top]_{ij}$:

+where the expectation is over the draw of $R$ and follows from $\mathbb{E}[RR^\top]=\mathds{1}$; when $P$ is symmetric this reduces to $K(i,j) = \sum_l f(\lambda_l)^2\,(u_l)_i(u_l)_j$.
+Crucially, $K(i,j)$ is a function of $P$ alone and therefore \emph{exactly} gauge-invariant: it is unchanged by sign flips, eigenspace rotations, and numerical solver choices (Proposition~\ref{prop:exact_gauge_inv}).
+The estimation error is statistical and vanishes as $\mathcal{O}(1/\sqrt{r})$ (Lemma~\ref{lem:concentration}).
+In our implementation we use FastRP \citep{chen2019fast}, a polynomial filter $f(P)=\sum_{i=1}^{k}P^i$ computed via sparse random projections and power iterations at $\mathcal{O}(Nrk)$ cost (see Algorithm~\ref{code:fastrp}), but any method in this class works equally well, e.g.\ graph diffusion kernels \citep{kondor2002diffusion}, Chebyshev polynomial filters \citep{hammond2011wavelets}, or randomized SVD-based embeddings \citep{halko2011finding}.

-Importantly, exact spectral methods can also introduce gauge dependence through eigensolver artifacts (sign choices, eigenspace ordering), making gauge invariance a concern across both exact and approximate approaches \citep{Bronstein2017}.
+Importantly, exact spectral methods can also introduce gauge dependence through eigensolver artifacts (sign choices, eigenspace ordering), making gauge invariance a concern across both exact and approximate approaches \citep{bronstein2017geometric}.

-\paragraph{Motivation for gauge-invariant operations.} While the approximate eigenmaps $\tilde\phi_i$ are efficient and preserve distances, as mentioned their gauge dependence is problematic: neural networks trained on these embeddings will learn features correlated with the specific projection matrix $R$.
-This creates a generalization failure in inductive settings where different graphs or different numerical solvers produce different projections.

-Our approach addresses this by using approximate eigenmaps as positional encodings, but restricting the Transformer to operations that depend only on gauge-invariant quantities.
+\paragraph{Motivation for gauge-invariant operations.} While the inner products of approximate spectral embeddings estimate a gauge-invariant kernel, the embeddings themselves depend on arbitrary choices: the random matrix $R$, eigensolver conventions, and eigenvalue ordering.
+Any model operating on these embeddings directly, rather than on their inner products, will learn features that do not transfer across graphs, resulting in a generalization failure.
+Our approach addresses this by using approximate spectral embeddings as positional encodings, but restricting the Transformer to operate only on their gauge-invariant inner products.

-\subsection{Our Approach: GIST.}
+\subsection{Our approach: GIST}

-The key insight is that while the projection matrix $R$ breaks gauge invariance, the inner products between projected embeddings remain approximately invariant: $(R\phi_i)^\top(R\phi_j) = \phi_i^\top(R^\top R)\phi_j \approx \phi_i^\top \phi_j$.
-By taking care that all operations depend on the embeddings only through these inner products we preserve gauge invariance by design while maintaining computational efficiency.
+The key insight is that spectral embeddings of the form $\widetilde\Phi = f(P)\cdot R$ produce inner products $\langle\tilde\phi_i,\tilde\phi_j\rangle$ that are unbiased estimators of the exactly gauge-invariant kernel $K(i,j)=[f(P)f(P)^\top]_{ij}$ (\eqref{eq:kernel_estimator}).
+By restricting all operations to depend on the embeddings only through these inner products, gauge invariance is preserved exactly at the population level (with only statistical noise of order $\mathcal{O}(1/\sqrt{r})$) while maintaining computational efficiency.